datfinesoul/dormant-ninja-site/blog/2021-05-15-git-co-authors.md

 1. You can see the two author icons at the top, saying that the commit was done by multiple users.

-2. The is also a not that the commit is *partially verified*.
+2. The commit is also marked *partially verified*.
 This is due to:

    - The primary author having GIT setup to sign his commits using his own GPG private key and GitHub confirming his signed commit.